Brown Butter Pumpkin Oatmeal Cookies

 Here’s what I’ve learned:

 Blot the pumpkin.
 More moisture = cakier cookies.
 To prevent overly cakey cookies, blot some of the moisture out of the pumpkin.
-We know it sounds odd, but gently soaking liquid out of the pumpkin puree with a paper towel is a trick that works.
+I know it sounds odd, but gently soaking liquid out of the pumpkin puree with paper towels is a trick that works.
 Take a look at the difference below.

 Use only an egg yolk.
 Pumpkin acts like an egg in cookie dough and this is something I learned when testing pumpkin chocolate chip cookies.
 Testing today’s pumpkin oatmeal cookies, however, proved that an egg—or at least part of an egg—is necessary.
 The cookies were a little dry and crumbly without it because of the oats in the dough.
 Use just 1 large egg yolk in the dough because that little extra bit of fat makes a difference.

 Use a cookie scoop.
 I like to use a medium cookie scoop for this cookie dough.
 Why?
-This dough is a cross between cookie dough and cake batter and a cookie scoop makes things a little more manageable.
+This is a sticky dough, and a cookie scoop makes things a little more manageable.
 Once you scoop the dough, slightly flatten the tops of the dough mounds.
 The cookies don’t expand much but flattening them first encourages spreading, which helps seal in that chewy texture.
 Just like this:

 Overview: How to Make Brown Butter Pumpkin Oatmeal Cookies